poare/parallel_lqcd/README.md

 - Blocking (?)

 ### Steps:
-1. Implement the Wilson-clover action in serial using LatticeQCD.jl datastructures.
+1. Implement the Wilson action in serial using LatticeQCD.jl datastructures.
-2. Multithread the Wilson-clover action
+2. Implement the HalfSpinor class to speed up the $\gamma$ matrix projections in the Wilson action.
+3. Multithread (or use MPI) the Wilson action using blocking techniques to separate the lattice into sublattices.
+4. Implement a conjugate gradient (CG) inverter.
+I'm not sure at the moment if this is something that we need to parallelize directly, or if we'd rather just call the parallelized Wilson kernel (i.e. the parallel ```Dx!``` code that we'll be writing)

 ### Random comments and notes
 - To load a module, it's not as simple as just writing ```using LatticeQCD```.
 Let's say we want to use some functionality from the Actions module.
 We can either import it by selecting the functions we want to use, and using them, like so: